Greenwolf/social_mapper/README.md

 * An organisations name, searching via LinkedIn
 * A folder full of named images
-* A CSV file with names and url’s to images online”
+* A CSV file with names and url’s to images online

 ## Usecases (Why you want to run this)